 The Australian Taxation Office (ATO) treats a self-managed superannuation fund like a person – any income it receives will be taxed.
 However, a special concessionary tax rate of 15% generally applies to such income.

 Your SMSF tax returns (NAT 71226) provide the Australian Taxation Office with more than just income data.
-It also covers regulatory information, member contributions and SMSF supervisory levy payments – and the ATO uses it for statistical purposes.
+IThe SMSF Annual Return includes key details about the fund, its members, regulatory status, auditor, and tax agent.
+The ATO also uses this information for compliance checks and statistical reporting.
 Your SMSF audit must be finalised before you lodge your tax return.
 Remember to include the correct auditor details.

-Timely lodging self-managed super fund annual income tax returns is a critical responsibility for SMSF trustees.
+Timely lodging lodgement of SMSF annual returns is a critical responsibility for SMSF trustees.
 And remember that each member must also submit an annual individual tax return, unless

 The Australian taxation law is clear, but the details are intricate.
 Therefore, most SMSFs seek professional advice and taxation services to ensure ATO compliance.